Generative Engine Optimization Guide

 In a business/sales context, GEO helps to make your brand, website, UVP and offers visible on AI search engines, which are an immersive experience.
 GEO helps you stay top of mind with customers too who are using search engines such as ChatGPT.

-In our SEO audit/opportunity review, we unearth your prospect’s interests, goals and the questions they might be asking AI search engines.
+In our SEO/GEO audit/opportunity review, we unearth your prospect’s interests, goals and the questions they might be asking AI search engines.

 Think of it in Terms of Personalization in a Science Kind of Way

-GEO downplays the human experience aspect and focuses on the topic itself and what its training model gears its understanding of the topic (e.g., best vacations in the USA).
+Generative engine optimization focuses on the topic itself and how its training model understands a topic (e.g., best vacations in the USA).
 However, LLMs increasingly integrate user experience signals (clarity, readability, engagement) and these are elements that lend themselves to clever optimization.
-Currently, their algorithms weight high authority info sources higher along with a resonance with the topic of conversation.

 For the question asked in the graphic below, “where is the best place live right now in the USA?”
 ChatGPT’s response balks because it wants more context, because its training model has programmed it to be more helpful and specific based on individual perspectives.
 It correctly answers that “best” is unique to each visitor.
-And users don’t ask “where is the best place for me to live in the USA?”
-It begins by dissecting the meaning of the word “best” which to it, is a concept.
-It then responds with what the WWW suggests are the places, and within its answer, we discover what it believes is meant by the concept “best.”
-We learn by using ChatGPT and asking it about its responses.
+It’s processes are fairly similar to those used in advanced search indexing algorithms.

 Generative engines will often ask related questions to users so they can produce more valuable responses.
 Users will respond to that quality by giving a thumbs up or thumbs down in the search prompt interface.
 GE’s try to understand the context of a user’s inquiry (e.g., where is the best place to live right now in the USA?).
 The context is most livable cities, neighborhoods, and what the search user wants in a new city/neighborhood.
 That requires more questions and in that conversation, the AI LLM learns what the user is really wanting to know.